NASA-AMMOS/slim/docs/guides/software-lifecycle/security/security-scanning/README.md

 SCRUB may be run locally or as a CI workflow action, such as in GitHub Actions.
 Please see below sections for further details.

 ### Client-side Scan and Analysis
-The developer's local environment is scanned directly using the `SCRUB` tool.
+The developer's local environment is scanned directly using the SCRUB tool.
 After scanning, a report containing detected security issues is generated.
 Developers can audit this report for detailed information on detected security concerns.

 #### Steps
 1. **Installation**
-   - Install the release version of  [SCRUB](https://nasa.github.io/scrub/installation.html).
+   - Install the release version of [SCRUB](https://nasa.github.io/scrub/installation.html)
       ```bash
       pip3 install --upgrade --user nasa-scrub
       ```

 2. **Configuration**
    - Create a `scrub.cfg` configuration file.
 This file must be populated with project specific configuration values, depending on the tool that is being used.
-More information can be found in the [SCRUB documentation](https://nasa.github.io/scrub/configuration.html).
+More information can be found in the [SCRUB documentation](https://nasa.github.io/scrub/configuration.html)

       ``` bash
       scrub get-conf --output scrub.cfg